TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 	- if we restart the client though, we can get a new port
 		- and then the server will map a new port anyway
 		- so ironically it's worse if the server is address sensitive and not port sensitive

-- for now nat_detection will never return PUBLIC_INTERNET, just assume CONE
-	- so that we always enforce sending back a packet just in case
-	- public_internet will only be set with an explicit disallow flag, for serious dedicated servers

-- CONE and a separate enum: CONE_PRESERVING
-	- actually, does it matter?

-- On connection, skip nat traversal logic if we have measured ping from server list
-	- ACTUALLY, DON'T
-	- If we don't need nat punch we'll connect anyway
-	- and this doesn't fix reconnecting after having just disconnected

 - Don't query the stun servers/port probes again if we want to reconnect right away
 	- We might want to reuse the ports for reconnection